pranavrajaram/lights-out/README.md

 ### NMAR Analysis

 One column in the dataset that we believe could be Not Missing at Random (NMAR) is `OUTAGE.DURATION`, meaning the missingness of the column depends on the values themselves.
-For instance, energy provider companies might avoid reporting the duration of extremely long power outages because they are concerned about backlash and criticism from the public.
+Energy provider companies might avoid reporting the duration of extremely long power outages because they are concerned about backlash and criticism from the public.
 This would mean that higher values of `OUTAGE.DURATION` are more likely to be missing than lower ones, making the column not missing at random.

 An additional piece of data that would help explain the missingness is the main energy provider for each power outage.
 If we had that information, we could try to find patterns between the missing values and energy providers, such as if one particular company consistently had missing duration values for major outages.